 UNH Sustainability Institute

-Leysha Caraballo will work with the University of New Hampshire this summer to promote a culture of “zero-waste” on campus.
-Her main task will be to develop and help support initial implementation of a communications campaign to reduce waste, energy, and water usage in the residence halls.
-She will work with the Energy Task Force, UNH Residential Life, the Sustainability Institute, and other key stakeholders to complete this project.
-Leysha, originally from Miramar, Florida, is a rising senior at the University of North Carolina at Charlotte, pursuing degrees in Environmental Studies, Communication Studies with a concentration in International Public Relations, and Spanish.
-At UNC Charlotte, she has been the treasurer of Charlotte Green Initiative - an organization that allocates funds to sustainable student projects on campus - for the past three years.
-She is excited to help UNH students and staff reduce waste on campus, and looks forward to extending the lessons learned to her home university in the fall.
+Leysha worked with the University of New Hampshire to promote a culture of “zero-waste” on campus.
+Her fellowship focused on development and implementation of a communications campaign to reduce waste, energy, and water usage in the residence halls.
+She worked with the Energy Task Force, UNH Residential Life, the Sustainability Institute, and other key stakeholders to complete the project.
+Leysha created outreach materials to be used in residential newsletters, social media, and in-person programming.
+She learned about the inner workings of higher education departmental communication as well as how to craft messages around intrinsic values.
+The experience also showed her that sustainable behavioral changes are long-term goals which can be furthered through education and awareness.
+At the time of her fellowship, Leysha was a rising senior at the University of North Carolina at Charlotte, pursuing degrees in Environmental Studies, Communication Studies with a concentration in International Public Relations, and Spanish.
+Leysha is excited to build upon the waste reduction work at UNH by extending the lessons learned to her home university.

 Protecting the Campus Ecosystem and Watershed